grittygrease/draft-colwell-privacy-txt/draft-colwell-privacy-txt.md

 ## Valid value formats

-### URL

-`[scheme://]host/path`

-1. Scheme (optional): The protocol used to access the resource, http or https.
-2. Host: The domain name (e.g., www.example.com) or IP address of the server.
-3. Path: The specific path to the resource on the server.

 ### NAME

 A string of maximum 50 characters.
 The string can contain any US-ASCII characters except for: control characters (ASCII characters 0 up to 31 and ASCII character 127) or separator characters (space, tab and the characters: ( ) < > @ , ; : \ " / [ ] ? = { }).
 This field is case sensitive.

 ### COUNTRY_CODE

-The country code MUST follow 2-letter ISO 3166-1 {{!ISO3166}}.
+The country code MUST follow 2-letter [ISO 3166-1](https://www.iso.org/standard/72482.html).

 ### LANGUAGE_CODE

-The language code MUST follow 2-letter ISO 639-1 {{!ISO639}}.
+The language code MUST follow 2-letter [ISO 639-1](https://www.iso.org/standard/74575.html).

-### EMAIL

-`local-part@domain`

-1. Local-Part: The local-part of the email, which is the section before the '@' symbol.
-2. Domain: The domain name (e.g., example.com) of the email server.

-The `mailto` MUST be structured according to {{!RFC6068}}.

 ### CONSENT_PRESENT

 A boolean attribute, using 0 or 1 representing false (0) and true (1), whether a consent banner is present.